Duckpin bowling: History

 Duckpins was not an organized sport until the National Duckpin Bowling Congress (NDBC) was founded in 1927.

 In 1953, submarine designer Ken Sherman developed the first automatic duckpin pinsetter, its design having over 1,000 moving parts.
 Sherman's refusal to sell his patent to ten-pin competitor Brunswick caused him to lack corporate investment needed to manufacture large numbers of duckpin pinsetters.
-Further, no parts for the Sherman pinsetter have been manufactured since 1973, so that anyone wanting to open a new bowling center must cannibalize parts.
+Further, no parts for the Sherman pinsetter have been manufactured since 1973, meaning that anyone wanting to open a new bowling center must cannibalize parts.
 The absence of new pinsetter machines is thought to curtail growth of the sport, and spare parts must be scavenged or obtained from alleys that have closed.
 Only one company makes duckpins, and it only leases them.

 The executive director of the National Duckpin Bowling Congress said in 2016 that there were 41 congress-certified duckpin bowling alleys, down from nearly 450 in 1963.
 In comparison, there were about 4,000 ten-pin centers in 2018.
 The Baltimore Sun reported in 2017 that the number of professional duckpin bowlers is down by more than 90 percent.

 In 1982, the Women's National Duckpin Association (WNDA) was formed, conducting tournaments for women to compete professionally, with Ladies Professional Duckpin Tournament (LPDT) events extending back at least as early as 1974.